-Whether you’ve got more years behind than ahead or simply want greater peace of mind knowing your family is protected, creating a living trust provides the security your loved ones deserve.
+If you want greater peace of mind knowing your family is protected, creating a living trust may be the security your loved ones deserve.

 Problems, like a contested will or an inability to locate records of all of the your assets, bills, and tax records, can keep your loved ones from gaining ownership of your assets.
 Also, probate proceedings go into the public record.
 When your estate is reviewed during this process, every aspect is public.
 Create a living trust today with the assistance of our estate planning attorney and avoid the costly, lengthy, and possibly embarrassing probate process.

 A living trust can reduce your tax burden

 In addition to avoiding probate, creating a living trust can also provide you with tax savings, especially if your estate is subject to death taxes, (also known estate and gift taxes).
 Estate taxes are imposed on property transferred in a will.
 In Illinois these state taxes are levied against the estate of Illinois residents whose gross estate exceeds $4,000,000.00.
 Federally this amount is taxed for estates that exceed $5.49 million.
 It is possible to avoid certain estate taxes with a living trust.

 Our attorney can help you with your living trust